akeylesslabs/akeyless-go/docs/RotatedSecretSync.md

 NewRotatedSecretSyncWithDefaults instantiates a new RotatedSecretSync object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetFilterSecretValue

+`func (o *RotatedSecretSync) GetFilterSecretValue() string`

+GetFilterSecretValue returns the FilterSecretValue field if non-nil, zero value otherwise.

+### GetFilterSecretValueOk

+`func (o *RotatedSecretSync) GetFilterSecretValueOk() (*string, bool)`

+GetFilterSecretValueOk returns a tuple with the FilterSecretValue field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFilterSecretValue

+`func (o *RotatedSecretSync) SetFilterSecretValue(v string)`

+SetFilterSecretValue sets FilterSecretValue field to given value.

+### HasFilterSecretValue

+`func (o *RotatedSecretSync) HasFilterSecretValue() bool`

+HasFilterSecretValue returns a boolean if a field has been set.

 ### GetJson